schweitzerb/RepData_PeerAssessment1/PA1_template.md

     keep_md: yes
 ---

-This document contains the analysis and report for **Reproducible Research: Peer Assessment 1** as submitted by github user *schweitzerb*.
+This document contains the analysis and report for **Reproducible Research: Peer Assessment 1** as produced and submitted by github user *schweitzerb* (also, resubmitted for the second time taking the class in November 2014).

   <br />